starkware-libs/cairo-docs/src/starkware/cairo/docs/how_cairo_works/consts.rst

 Cairo requires a trailing comma for single-element tuples, to distinguish it from regular parentheses.
 For example ``(5,)`` is a single-element tuple.
 Access to nested tuples is achieved by using additional indices starting with the outer-most tuple.
-For example, ``MyTuple[2][4][3][1]`` first accesses index 2 of ``MyTuple``, a tuple whose value at index 4 is another tuple, and so on.
+For example, ``MyTuple[2][4][3][1]`` first accesses index 2 of ``MyTuple``.
+This value is accessed at index 4, and so on.

-As with local variables, tuple declaration does not automatically advance ``ap``.
-If direct use of ``ap`` is required, care must be taken to manually increment using the auto-generated constant ``SIZEOF_LOCALS``, as described in :ref:`local_vars`.